 But we’ve discovered that short, 500-word blogs (and other short-form content) are not necessarily more successful.
 In fact, several studies show that long-form content (1,000 words or greater) is more valuable when it comes to ranking on Google.
-According to research by IMPACT, ‘length’ is often seen as a quality factor by search engines – and that when you ask Google a question, it often returns long-form content over 2,000 words.
+According to research by IMPACT, ‘length’ is often seen as a quality factor by search engines – and when you ask Google a question, it often returns long-form content over 2,000 words.

 Also, long-form is – on the whole – more effective at positioning companies as thought leaders on specific topics.
 After all, you can’t demonstrate your expertise or understanding of a topic in just 400 words now, can you?

 Think about it; the internet is full of short-form articles attempting to answer questions.
 These articles often cover the same ground (as a result of their length) and offer nothing new or valuable.
 Those that stand out using short-form articles either have an established presence in their industry or the content they’re producing resonates with their target audience.

 As search engines have evolved and become able to analyse the validity of content, they’re putting more and more emphasis on content that answers questions in depth.

 So, should you create short or long-form content?

 It’s not just about length.
 It’s about the value and what your audience enjoys reading.

 Rather than having a predefined word count for each of your blogs, it’s important to take the time to discover what content works for your company.